 What is this subject about?

 The study of English Literature is varied and always exciting.
 You will analyse eight works covering the period from 1300 to the present day.
-These may include an anthology of modern poetry; Shakespeare’s Hamlet; Shelley’s Frankenstein alongside Kazuo Ishiguro’s Never Let Me Go; Tennessee Williams’ A Streetcar Named Desire; and Geoffrey Chaucer’s bawdy and brilliant The Wife of Bath.
+These include an anthology of modern poetry; Shakespeare’s Twelfth Night; Shelley’s Frankenstein alongside Margaret Atwood’s The Handmaid’s Tale; Tennessee Williams’ A Streetcar Named Desire; and Geoffrey Chaucer’s bawdy and brilliant The Wife of Bath.
 You will also learn how to respond to unseen poetry and to compare it to poetry you have studied, developing your analytical skills.
 These excitingly varied works will relate to each other, often in unexpected ways, enabling you to make interesting links and contrasts.

-Importantly, students in this subject will be expected to read a great deal.
+Importantly English Literature students are expected to read a great deal.
 Much of this will be carried out independently, and students should feel comfortable seeking out new texts for their own enjoyment, to enrich classwork and to practise using a range of strategies for reading.

 What will I study over the two years?

-Over the course of two years, you will study: modern poetry as well as some older poetry such as Chaucer’s Wife of Bath; you will learn to compare the writing styles and themes of two novels such as Frankenstein by Mary Shelley and Never Let Me Go by Kazuo Ishiguro; you will study drama in the form of a play by Shakespeare such as Hamlet and a modern play such as A Streetcar Named Desire by Tennessee Williams; finally you will study a specialist subject for the coursework in which you will compare two texts.
+Over the course of two years, you will study: modern poetry as well as older poetry such as Chaucer’s The Wife of Bath; you will learn to compare the writing styles and themes of two novels, Frankenstein by Mary Shelley and The Handmaid’s Tale by Margaret Atwood; you will study drama: Twelfth Night by Shakespeare and A Streetcar Named Desire by Tennessee Williams; finally you will study a specialist subject for the coursework in which you will compare two texts, which may be from any genre.

 How is the course assessed?